 How To Remove Mildew And Mold?

 First, turn off the air conditioning or heater and seal off the vents in the area with mold.
 Second, put on a respirator and turn on a small fan to create circulation.
-Third, use either bleach water solution or another cleaner meant for fungus and scrub the affected area.
+Third, use either bleach water solution or another cleaning product meant for fungus and scrub the affected area.

-Mildew and mold can create a variety of problems from health issues to structural damage to unpleasant smells.
+When it comes to these fungi it’s helpful to know how to tell the difference between mold and mildew.
+However, it isn’t exactly a matter of mold vs. mildew, since both mildew and mold can create a variety of problems from health issues, like respiratory problems, to structural damage to unpleasant smells.
 In order to avoid these problems, one must know how to recognize what causes mildew and mold, what they can do to prevent fungi from setting in and what to do if prevention methods fail.
 Mildew and mold are preventable but if they appear in spite of your best efforts, they can still be removed before excessive damage happens.